 Today’s plans in Granada start with the cold.

 Well, it’s by no means a mystery – Granada was strategically built in a mountainous area for better defence, but that’s no longer needed.
-Anyway, to warm ourselves up a bit we’ve only got to climb up to some of our favourite places, like the Alhambra, the Albayzin or the the Monastery of Cartuja; a healthy end to any evening that wouldn’t be typical of Granada if it didn’t end with a good coffee.
+Anyway, to warm ourselves up a bit we’ve only got to climb up to some of our favourite places, like the Alhambra, the Albayzin (private tour Albaicín and Sacromonte) or the the Monastery of Cartuja; a healthy end to any evening that wouldn’t be typical of Granada if it didn’t end with a good coffee.

 It can be even better, if you’re in the city centre exploring places like the Paseo del salón, Genil river or Carrera de la Virgen, don’t miss out on a hot chocolate in Plaza Bib-rambla.
-However, Calle Calderería is even closer if we’ve been exploring the Albayzin.
-Maybe calle de las teterías sounds more familiar to you.
+However, Calle Calderería is even closer if we’ve been exploring the Albaicín.
+Maybe Tea shops street in Granada sounds more familiar to you.
 This street is lined with tearooms and offers a wide range of art and music, as well as Arabic scents and sweets to enjoy with a delicious cup of tea.

-Some other possible plans in Granada include wandering around some of the busiest areas and shopping streets; from the old Alcaicería and Calle Mesones to the end of Calle Reyes Católicos, we can find many different types of shops, but mainly clothing.
+Some other possible plans in Granada include wandering around some of the busiest areas and shopping streets; from the old Alcaicería and Calle Mesones to the end of Calle Reyes Católicos in old Town of Granada.
+We can find many different types of shops, but mainly clothing.
 Keep an eye out when walking through Plaza Trinidad if you’re not a fan of pigeons.
 In the centre, we can find anything from old cafes with plenty of history, to gastro bars or more modern cafes; where you can try interesting combinations after an afternoon wandering around Granada.

 More Things to do in Granada during Winter

 We almost forgot!
-If you’re in the area around the Granada Cathedral, you’ll not only be able to admire this monument but you’ll also be drawn in by the smells of spices, teas and different herbs.
+If you’re in the area around the Granada Cathedral take our private tour Granada Cathedral, you can admire this monument but you’ll also be drawn in by the smells of spices, teas and different herbs.
 We know these stalls well.
-Of course, if you’re near the Granada Cathedral, we’re just around the corner so you can pop in and see us at our Customer Services Centre-Shop to find out what else you can get up to in Granada!
+Of course, if you’re near the Granada Cathedral.

 Latest notes on Granada in Winter